SHAREHOLDER ACTION REMINDER: Faruqi & Faruqi, LLP Investigates Claims On Behalf Of Investors Of Chipotle Mexican Grill

 [You may also click here for additional information]

 NEW YORK, Nov.
-21, 2024 /PRNewswire/ -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against Chipotle Mexican Grill, Inc. ("Chipotle" or the "Company") (NYSE: CMG ) and reminds investors of the January 10, 2025 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+26, 2024 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against Chipotle Mexican Grill, Inc. (“Chipotle” or the“Company”) (NYSE: CMG) and reminds investors of the January 10, 2025 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Faruqi & Faruqi is a leading national securities law firm with offices in New York, Pennsylvania, California and Georgia.
 The firm has recovered hundreds of millions of dollars for investors since its founding in 1995.
 See .